 “Perhaps it will teach you to refrain from jumping out windows in the future,” the Dowager said.
 Aimée forced herself to eat a bite of cheese, but her throat was dry and she struggled to swallow.
 The women’s attention returned to their critique of the inn.
 Aimée stole another glance out the window.
 The beggar was still staring at her.
 He held a finger up to his lips.
 Aimée gasped and quickly changed it into a cough as Madame glared at her.

 “You need to eat more slowly,” the Dowager said.
-“No one wants a woman who shovels food into her mouth so fast that she forgets to breath.”
+“No one wants a woman who shovels food into her mouth so fast that she forgets to breathe.”

 “My apologies, I was only famished from traveling,” Aimée explained.
 She focused on the meal until the women relaxed again.
 She stole another glance out the window and recognized Gilles.
 He was seated next to the wall wearing rags and a hood, scruffy and covered with dirt.